calebspink/PRESS-B-PsychoPy-JS-/README.md

 PRESS-B: PsychoPy/JS Version

-written by Caleb Spink, B.S.
+Written by Caleb Spink, B.S.

 For questions or concerns, please send me an email at css0121@auburn.edu